quii/learn-go-with-tests/maps.md

 }
 ```

-We switched to using a `Dictionary` alias, which we have not defined yet, and call
+We started using the `Dictionary` type, which we have not defined yet.
+Then called
-`Search` on the newly created `Dictionary` instance.
+`Search` on the `Dictionary` instance.

-We do not need to change the `assertStrings`.
+We did not need to change `assertStrings`.

 In `dictionary.go`: